Three labourers die as earth caves in at Odiyur

-Three labourers died of injuries sustained in a landslip at a construction site, at Odiyur in Korpady village in Bantwal taluk of Dakshina Kannada on Saturday evening.
+Three labourers died of injuries sustained when the earth caved in at a construction site, at Odiyur in Korpady village in Bantwal taluk of Dakshina Kannada on Saturday evening.

 All the deceased are from Dakshina Kannada, according to the police.
 Another labourer was rescued.
 The jurisdictional Vitla police gave the names of the deceased as Balappa Naik of Alangaru, Prakash from Muruva in Manila village of Vitla, and Ramesh of Kapumajalu in Vitla Padnur village of Vitla.
 Prabhakar from Kuttar in Ullal was rescued.